LangLangBart/boonGUI/.github/README.md

 <br>

 ### 👁 Code structure
-The following image shows at a glance the structure of the entire code base.
+The following `SVG` shows at a glance the structure of the entire code base (created with [RepoVisualize](https://github.com/githubocto/repo-visualizer).
 Click on it to interact.
 [![image](Images/boonGUI_visualization.svg)](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=LangLangBart%2FboonGUI)

 ### 🔱 Git-Hook